lindbrook/cholera/docs/notes/references.md

 Peter Vinten-Johansen, et al. 2003. *Cholera, Chloroform, and the Science of Medicine: A Life of John Snow*.
 Oxford: Oxford University Press.

+Gavin Weightman.
+2004. *London’s Thames: The River That Shaped a City and Its History*.
+New York: St. Martin’s Press.

 Peter Whitfield.
 2006. *London: A Life in Maps*.
 London: The British Library.